-Petty Cash And The Imprest System
+Petty Cash and the Imprest System

 Petty cash involves expending small amounts of cash for small owed amounts where it would not be prudent to write a check.
 For such a small amount, the added cost and inconvenience of writing and cashing a check would not be preferred.
 Petty cash is involved in payments such as small amounts of office supplies, business lunches, or stamps.
 So, a petty cash fund is created to compensate for small, unplanned costs and is directed by a petty cash custodian.